vickmuir/Backup/oracle-plugin.md

 9. When the installation is complete, check to ensure that both services are enabled and running.
 10. If {{site.data.keyword.backup_notm}} portal is able to access or view the database, then the installation was successful.

-## Installing the Oracle plug-in for Linux
+## Installing the plug-in for Linux

 The Oracle plug-in is an add-on to the Linux Agent and is installed with the Agent on the database host.
-The Linux Agent application must be installed before the Oracle plug-in installation occurs.
+The Linux Agent application must be installed before the plug-in installation occurs.
 The agent is available as a 32-bit application and a 64-bit application.
 For more information, see [Installing the {{site.data.keyword.backup_notm}} Client in Linux](install-backup-client-linux.html).

 The Oracle plug-in installation kit is available in a tar.gz file.